Assessment accommodation for candidates

 An assessment accommodation is a change made to the procedure, process, format, or content of a candidate’s assessment.
 The CRA may provide the following types of accommodation:

-Modifications in the assessment environment
+Modifications to the assessment environment

 This includes all changes made to the location or physical surroundings where an assessment is completed.